 Why do we, as the person who has been wronged, feel bad calling out someone who stole from us?
 That is messed up.
 Good people feel bad calling out the bad behavior of those who have taken advantage of them.

-Recently a friend of mine, Becky Gaylord, wrote a fabulous 12 Most Powerful Words in Business.
-Someone “liked” it so much they tweeted it and then tweeted every single one of Becky’s twelve points in the post and added one of her own at the end.
-Becky and I both tweeted her and I sent her an email but she didn’t respond.
-I hope that she realizes now what she did was wrong.
+Recently a friend of mine wrote a fabulous article.
+Someone “liked” it so much they tweeted it and then tweeted every single one of twelve points in the post and added one of her own at the end.

 The reason that I am so frustrated about this now is I was reading a post by a “colleague” who also syndicates his blog on Business2Community.
 I have great respect for Business2Community and love to go through and see what others have posted.
 Last week, I published Can You Please Share This? which was syndicated on B2C.
 The topic is why people share and I found an amazing study done by the New York Times in July of 2011.
 Not exactly recent but relevant to my piece, so I used it and credited my source.
 This post has received 421 hits on my blogs and 2,104 views on StumbleUpon, 57 shares on LinkedIn and tweeted 233 times from my site as well as being syndicated on B2C so it is safe to say that this post has been circulating quite a bit since I published it on April 2nd.
 This morning while reading B2C's post I found this post Confessions of an Internet Marketer.
 While the author took a different twist on the same data, obviously they read and were inspired by my post.
 This person had an article published on the same day on B2C as my Can You Please Share This post.
 They cited the NYT study but no reference to my post.